Joowww/Proyecto2_PGTA/README.md

 - **Acces to the video**: In the application interface, you will find a dropdown menu, within which there is a "Help" button where you can access a summarized tutorial of the main functionalities or the mentioned video tutorial.

+## 4. Software Decoding Flow
+The flowchart outlines the process of reading and decoding an AST file containing structured binary data.
+It starts by opening the file, setting up a binary reader, and defining key variables like FSPEC and Data Items.
+The data is then processed based on its length (fixed, variable, or repetitive), ensuring flexible handling.
+Error-handling mechanisms are also included to ensure system robustness.
+This flowchart provides a clear and structured view for efficiently interpreting AST files.

+## 5. Project Planning
+We began this project with four group members: Marina Martín Ferrer, Joel Moreno de Toro, Paula Valle Bové, and Mireia Viladot Saló.
+Once we completed the ASTERIX decoding and CSV export, we divided the work.
+Two members continued with this project (Joel and Mireia), while the other two started Project 3.

+The table below shows the objectives, who completed them, as well as the dates and hours dedicated.

+## 6. ASTERIX Executable